| There were giants in the earth

 of the Lord as that time, and did not even direct their hearts to all this.

-or those who followed their corrupt ways.
+and/or who followed their corrupt "ways."

 There is a great deal more about this in the book The Rise of Mystery

 Babylon, which goes into great detail about the life that was lived back

 then, and why a flood had to sweep them all away.